nihal-DS/Pet-Tracker-App/README.md

 - Exit the application

-Save all pet objects instatiated on each run and make them available one next run
+Save all pet objects instantiated on each run and make them available one next run

 Create a `Owner` class with the following attributes:
 - Name